Toruitas/thinkingcap/README.md

 20. (-) Feather isn't recognized on any ttyACM port after being unplugged while on battery.
 How annoying to test.
 It "unfreezes" when disconnected.
 21. (+) Bluetooth syncing of state now functional.
 Woo!
 22. (-) Won't connect at the same time, if attempting to connect in the wrong order.
 Has to be: Feather first, brain scanner second.
 Doesn't seem to be any way to specify the device to connect to in the Adafruit package.
+23. (-) Vibrator issues still.
+My breadboard version and what I soldered don't work the same.
+Perfboard loses the juice.
+Re-soldered and fixed.
+24. (+) Added turn off the lights function for when hat isn't being worn.